 heartburn.
 A stable pattern of angina does not necessarily mean a heart attack is about to occur.
 Some differences include:

-- Duration of pain—In general, anginal pain lasts for only a few minutes and is relieved by rest or nitroglycerin, a medication that increases blood flow to the heart.
+—In general, anginal pain lasts for only a few minutes and is relieved by rest or nitroglycerin, a medication that increases blood flow to the heart.
 Heart attack pain may last longer, or may subside and return.
 There may also be a change in the general pattern of the stable angina you are used to.

-- External factors—Anginal pain is often brought on by exercise or activity, emotional tension, dreams, cold or windy weather, low blood sugar, or even eating.
+—Anginal pain is often brought on by exercise or activity, emotional tension, dreams, cold or windy weather, low blood sugar, or even eating.
 Your symptoms can subside when you alter the behavior or environmental trigger.
 Heart attack pain will usually not subside with rest and may be accompanied by other symptoms such as shortness of breath, nausea, or sweating.
 Women, the elderly, or people with

 may have less typical or more subtle symptoms signaling angina or heart attack.
 Some people may have silent ischemia and experience no symptoms at all.